 Keratoconus tends to affect a younger population.
 Progressive nearsightedness and astigmatism develop as the cornea becomes more misshapen, and the eyeglasses prescription may change with every visit to the eye doctor.
 Blurred and distorted vision may also occur.
 Many people are diagnosed in their late teens and early twenties when they notice their vision changing.
 The dystrophy tends to progress through about age 40 and then greatly slows down.

 Treatment for keratoconus starts with contact lens wear, and as long as contact lenses fit and give good vision no surgical intervention is necessary.
 In some cases, the cornea becomes so misshapen or scarred that a contact lens will not correct the vision.
 In these cases, implantable corneal ring segments or INTACS can be placed in the eye to make the cornea more spherical, leading to improved vision.
-Approximately 20% of patients with keratoconus seeing a corneal specialist will eventually need a partial or full thickness corneal transplant to restore good vision.
+Approximately 20% of patients with keratoconus seeing a corneal specialist will eventually need a partial or full-thickness corneal transplant to restore good vision.

 There are currently several active areas of research for patients with keratoconus.
-A number of new types of gas permeable and soft contact lenses and hybrid and scleral lenses are being developed.
+A number of new types of gas-permeable and soft contact lenses and hybrid and scleral lenses are being developed.
 New treatments such as vitamin B2 and collagen crosslinking will likely be available in the near future.

 Early detection of eye disease is the best defense against vision loss, particularly for individuals over the age of 40.
-Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, or Marlton, NJ, as soon as possible to book an assessment.
+Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, Media, PA, or Marlton, NJ, as soon as possible to book an assessment.

-The eye doctors and surgeons at Ophthalmic Partners of Pennsylvania and New Jersey have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and disease.
+The eye doctors and surgeons at Ophthalmic Partners have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and diseases.
 Visit us today to keep your eyes healthy and your vision clear.